adambraimbridge/post-publication-combiner/Readme.md

 * CI provided by CircleCI: [post-publication-combiner](https://circleci.com/gh/Financial-Times/post-publication-combiner)

 ## Service/Utility endpoints
-This service does not provide any public endpoint (neither force), because the events should reflect the data received from any of the PostPublication events.
+This service does not provide any endpoints (neither force ones), because the events should reflect the data received from one of the PostPublication events.
-It makes no point to post something directly to the latter (combined) queue.
+It makes no sense to post something directly to the latter (combined) queue.

 ## Healthchecks
 Our standard admin endpoints are:
-`/\__gtg` - returns 503 if any if the checks executed at the /\__health endpoint returns false
+`/__gtg` - returns 503 if any if the checks executed at the /__health endpoint returns false

-`/\__health`
+`/__health`

 Checks if:
 * kafka-proxy is reachable and PostMetadataPublicationEvents topic is present